 Annie’s Group™ * is a three-month online, divorce support group and educational program for women led by SAS Cofounder Liza Caldwell.
 Our program provides a confidential overview of what a woman must know about divorce so she, by making healthy & informed decisions, lessens the impact on everybody.
 Each week will focus on a core theme followed by time dedicated to participants’ specific questions and challenges.
 At the same time, you will learn from the experiences and questions of other women.

 To find out if this virtual online community of sisters is right for you, your needs, and where you are on your journey, schedule your quick, confidential chat with Liza.
-Class starts Oct 23rd.
 Space is limited.

 —Gail N., New York City

-Because privacy is paramount you are welcome to participate using your first name only or a pseudonym.
-Immersed in an atmosphere of sisterhood and kindness, we will respect each other and hold a confidentiality agreement.
+We understand the need for privacy.
+You are welcome to participate using your first name only or a pseudonym.
+Immersed in an atmosphere of sisterhood, kindness, and mutual respect, we will hold a confidentiality agreement.

-You will absolutely learn more about yourself . . . be holistically educated on the divorce process . . . and experience a shift in your way of thinking about divorce and what is possible for you . . . or write to Liza at the end of class 6, and SAS will refund your money.
+You will absolutely learn more about yourself . . . be holistically educated on the divorce process . . . and experience a shift in your way of thinking and what is possible for you, or write to Liza and SAS will refund your money.

 Due to the subject and the vulnerability of participants, we must protect the divorce support space and keep it limited.